-Parliamentary Gallery Association (PGA) briefings: The PGA comprises reporters whose dedicated beat is Parliament.
-Located in Cape Town, briefings with the PGA are regularly organised by GCIS.
-The most frequent briefings with the PGA take place following Cabinet meetings and during the Parliamentary Media Briefing Weeks following the Opening of Parliament and various makgotla.
+Parliamentary Press Gallery Association (PGA) briefings:

+The PGA comprises reporters whose dedicated beat is Parliament.
+Located in Cape Town, briefings with the PGA are regularly organised by the GCIS.
+The most frequent briefings with the PGA take place following Cabinet meetings and during the Parliamentary Media Briefing Weeks following the Opening of Parliament and various makgotla as well as after each two monthly cycles of Monitoring and Evaluation reports to Cabinet.

-Lock-up briefings: Most frequently conducted by National Treasury, the lock-up briefing is based on the idea that complex information requires assistance for media with interpretation.
+Lock-up briefings: Most frequently conducted by the National Treasury, the lock-up briefing is based on the idea that complex information requires assistance from the media with interpretation.
 The release of statistics or complex results of studies might require a lock-up style briefing during which principals explain the information and field questions on information presented to manage the manner in which it enters the public domain.
 Usually information presented during such a lock-up is embargoed until the end of the lock-up.
-GCIS can assist line-function departments in the protocols required for such a briefing.
+The GCIS can assist line-function departments in the protocols required for such a briefing.

 Foreign Correspondence Association (FCA) briefings: Some foreign correspondents based in South Africa are members of the FCA.
-Through analysis of stories in international media and requests from the FCA, GCIS regularly arranges media briefings for FCA members and line-function departments.
-Because not allforeign reporters are members of the FCA, GCIS maintains a database of foreign reporters in South Africa to facilitate contact with international media.
+Through analysis of stories in international media and requests from the FCA, the GCIS regularly arranges media briefings for FCA members and line-function departments.
+Because not all foreign reporters are members of the FCA, the GCIS maintains a database of foreign reporters in South Africa to facilitate contact with the international media.